Category Archives: Tenancy Agreement

 Liability for Joint Tenants

-All the tenants involved in a Joint Tenancy are normally liable in a joint manner for any damages to the property or rent arrears.
-This just means that if any of the joint tenants violate any of the terms and conditions of the joint tenancy agreement, the landowner has all the rights to make a claim against all of them, or even against the individual tenant.
-This is considered as a great advantage for the landowner in this regard.
+All the tenants involved in a Joint Tenancy are usually liable in a joint manner for any damages to the property or rent arrears.
+This means that if any joint tenants violate any of the terms and conditions of the cooperative tenancy agreement, the landowner has all the rights to claim all of them or even against the individual tenant.
+This is considered a great advantage for the landowner in this regard.

 Joint Tenancy Guarantor

-Each of the tenants will have a different Guarantor that will provide additional security to the landowner.
+Each tenant will have a different Guarantor that will provide additional security to the landowner.

 How to Change the Joint Tenants

-In case, you want any of the joint tenants to leave your property and/or you want to rent out your property to new tenants in place of any of the older joint tenants, you need to include a new tenancy agreement.
-This can be easily done by Deed of Variation, which can be attached to your Tenancy Agreement, or you can prepare an entirely new Tenancy Agreement for this purpose.
+If you want any of the joint tenants to leave your property and rent out your property to new tenants in place of any of the older joint tenants, you need to include a new tenancy agreement.
+This can be quickly done by Deed of Variation, which can be attached to your Tenancy Agreement, or you can prepare an entirely new one for this purpose.

 How to end a Joint Tenancy

-For ending a joint tenancy, you must give a written notice to every individual joint tenant; assuming that this notice complies with the tenancy agreement with regard to the termination date of the tenancy period.
+To end a joint tenancy, you must give written notice to every individual joint tenant, assuming that this notice complies with the tenancy agreement about the termination date of the tenancy period.

 What to do in case of arrears at the time of ending the joint tenancy

-As already mentioned, liability of tenancy will be shared evenly between all tenants in joint tenancy.
+As mentioned, tenancy liability will be shared evenly between all tenants in joint tenancy.
 If there are any types of arrears, each one of the tenants in joint tenancy will be considered responsible for the amount overdue.
-This is precisely the reason why it is often recommended that you should be extra careful when you opt for joint tenancy.
+This is precisely why it is often recommended that you be extra careful when you opt for joint tenancy.

 Oral Tenancy Agreement

-Any form of verbal or oral agreement made between tenant and a landlord, in accordance with all the terms mentioned in Tenancy Agreement, is referred to as oral tenancy agreement.
+Any verbal or oral agreement made between a Tenant and a landlord, by all the terms mentioned in the Tenancy Agreement, is referred to as an oral tenancy agreement.

-The main aspects of this type of agreement is first discussed in great details and understood by all the involved parties, primarily tenant and a landlord.
-It doesn’t matter if the tenancy agreement is discussed orally or they are mentioned in written; following conditions are included in this type of contract.
+The main aspects of this type of agreement are discussed in great detail by all the parties involved, primarily the Tenant and the landlord.
+It doesn’t matter if the tenancy agreement is discussed orally or if they are mentioned in writing; the following conditions are included in this type of contract.

 • Property Details: This part contains all the details about the address of the property that is being rented out.

-• Term: This part is used to specify starting and ending date of tenancy period; also known as “fixed term”
+• Term: This part is used to specify the starting and ending date of the tenancy period, also known as “fixed term.”

-• Rent: This is referred to as the amount of rent to be paid by the tenant to the landlord.
+• Rent: This is the rent to be paid by the Tenant to the landlord.
 This may also contain the method and the exact date of payment of rent.

-• Deposit: This part contains the total amount of the deposit, and what are the things that this deposit will actually cover.
+• Deposit: This part contains the total amount of the deposit and what things this deposit will cover.

-• Deposit Scheme: This consists of Tenancy Deposit Scheme in which the deposit is usually secured.
+• Deposit Scheme: This consists of a Tenancy Deposit Scheme in which the deposit is usually secured.

 • Tenant’s Obligations: This usually contains the responsibilities and duties of the Tenant towards his landlord and property.

-• Other Special Provisions: This part usually contains other special provisions that are agreed upon between tenant and landlord, for instance pets, sub-letting, and smoking, etc.
+• Other Special Provisions: This part usually contains other special provisions agreed upon between the Tenant and landlord, for instance, pets, sub-letting, smoking, etc.

-Oral/Verbal Tenancy Agreements are absolutely legal.
-However, they are not usually recommended because there is no way of knowing and proving anything at the time of the dispute.
-For instance; if a dispute arises between the tenant and the landlord about the amount of money in rent, it can become quite difficult for making a ruling about who is right or wrong without any written document.
+Oral/Verbal Tenancy Agreements are legal.
+However, they are only sometimes recommended because there is no way of knowing and proving anything during the dispute.
+For instance, if a dispute arises between the Tenant and the landlord about the amount of money in rent, it can become quite challenging to make a ruling about who is right or wrong with a written document.

-There can also be legitimate issues where the landlord or tenants genuinely don’t remember about the agreed terms and conditions.
-The types of problems that usually occur with verbal or oral agreements are not always serious; but they can still cause major complications.
-Therefore, it is always recommended having a written tenancy agreement in order to avoid all these problems.
+There can also be legitimate issues where the landlord or tenants don’t remember the agreed terms and conditions.
+The problems that usually occur with verbal or oral agreements are not always serious but can still cause significant complications.
+Therefore, it is always recommended to have a written tenancy agreement to avoid all these problems.

 Tenancy Deposit Scheme

-According to Tenancy Deposit Scheme, it’s mandatory for every landlord or even letting agent to protect the deposit of tenant through this scheme.
-This scheme has been started by government from April 6, 2007.
-This is a type of legal requirement for all landlords who want to rent out their property.
+According to the Tenancy Deposit Scheme, it’s mandatory for every landlord or even letting agent to protect the tenant’s deposit through this scheme.
+The Government started this scheme on April 6, 2007.
+This is a legal requirement for all landlords wanting to rent out their property.

-What is the reason behind the introduction of Tenancy Deposit Scheme?
+What is the reason behind the introduction of the Tenancy Deposit Scheme?

-This scheme has been introduced by the Government primarily to protect and safeguard the tenancy deposits, and offer a fair system in order to settle all the disputes concerning the return of deposits at the end of the tenancy period.
-Before the introduction of this scheme, there used to be many complications about whether the dispute is getting resolved fairly or not.
-Now, with this scheme, government introduced an independent service that helps to effectively resolve these disputes.
-Any tenant can avail this service at completely free of cost.
+The Government has introduced this scheme primarily to protect and safeguard the tenancy deposits and offer a fair system to settle all the disputes concerning the return of deposits at the end of the tenancy period.
+Before introducing this scheme, there used to be many complications about whether the dispute was getting resolved relatively or not.
+With this scheme, the Government has introduced an independent service that helps resolve these disputes effectively.
+Any tenant can avail of this service completely free of cost.

-What will happen if I paid the deposit before April 6th 2007?
+What will happen if I pay the deposit before April 6, 2007?

-If your tenancy period started before April 6th 2007, this means that the landlord is not required by law to protect your deposit under this scheme.
-At the same time, if any new tenancy agreement has been signed since the original date, your deposit will be automatically come under the tenancy deposit scheme.
-An important point to note here is that, the law does not specially states that the landlord has been bounded to protect this deposit, but it’s just a suggestion by the Government that they should protect the deposit under various circumstances.
+If your tenancy period started before April 6, 2007, the landlord is not required by law to protect your deposit under this scheme.
+At the same time, if any new tenancy agreement has been signed since the original date, your deposit will automatically come under the tenancy deposit scheme.
+An important point to note here is that the law does not explicitly state that the landlord has been bound to protect this deposit.
+Still, the Government suggests watching the deposit under various circumstances.

-What does the letting agents or landlord have to do?
+What do the letting agents or landlord have to do?

-After a tenant has paid the required deposit, the landlord or the letting agent have the responsibility to protect this deposit by following all the terms mentioned in tenancy deposit scheme.
-In this scheme, there are basically two types of schemes available:
+After a tenant has paid the required deposit, the landlord or the letting agent is responsible for protecting this deposit by following all the terms mentioned in the tenancy deposit scheme.
+In this scheme there are two types of schemes available:

-• In custodial scheme, agent or the landlord pays a certain deposit to this scheme, and this independent service will keep it until the end of tenancy period.
+• In a custodial scheme, the agent or the landlord pays a certain deposit to this scheme, and this independent service will keep it until the end of the tenancy period.

-• In insurance scheme, agent or the landlord can keep all the deposit; however, he pays all the insurance premiums in this scheme.
+• In an insurance scheme, the agent or the landlord can keep all the deposit; however, he pays all the insurance premiums in this scheme.
 So, it just means that the deposit is completely insured.
 In case of any dispute, this scheme will repay the amount to the tenant directly.
-This insurance scheme can also charge a certain amount of fees from landlords for getting a membership.
-This scheme can also require certain contributions concerned with the incurring costs of insurance.
+This insurance scheme can also charge a certain fee from landlords for getting a membership.
+This scheme can also require specific contributions concerning the incurred costs of insurance.

-It is entirely up to the agent or landlord to decide upon what scheme they want to use.
-All the required information about the scheme must be provided to the tenants within a period of 14 days at the time of payment of deposit.
+It is entirely up to the agent or landlord to decide what scheme they want to use.
+All the required information about the scheme must be provided to the tenants within 14 days at the time of deposit payment.
 This information can include:

-• Contact details of agent or the landlord
+• Contact details of the agent or the landlord

 • The type of tenancy deposit scheme which is being used and other contact details regarding the scheme

-• Any information about the main purpose or use of a tenancy deposit
+• Any information about the primary purpose or use of a tenancy deposit

-• The procedure that a tenant can use to apply in order to get his deposit back after the end of the tenancy period
+• The procedure that a tenant can use to apply to get his deposit back after the end of the tenancy period

 • The process that the tenant should follow in case any dispute arises due to the deposit

-What happens if the agent or the landlord doesn’t agree to provide the required information, or of they haven’t protected and secured the deposit of tenant?
+What happens if the agent or the landlord doesn’t agree to provide the required information or if they still need to protect and secure the tenant’s deposit?

-In these cases, the tenant can easily apply for getting an order against the agent or the landlord in the county court, stating that the landlord should pay his deposit back, or secure it in any one of the various schemes under tenancy deposit schemes.
+In these cases, the tenant can easily apply for an order against the agent or the landlord in the county court, stating that the landlord should pay his deposit back or secure it in any of the schemes under the tenancy.

-In addition to deposit, the court can also make agent or the landlord to pay the required compensation to the tenant, which is usually equal to 3 times the original value of the deposit paid by the tenant.
+In addition to the deposit, the court can make an agent or the landlord pay the required compensation to the tenant, which is usually equal to 3 times the original value of the deposit paid by the tenant.

-What actually happens at the end of the tenancy?
+What happens at the end of the tenancy?

-In case the deposit was secured in any custodial schemes, the tenants will also receive certain interest on their deposit.
-Tenant can get their deposit from custodial scheme directly, or either by electronic transfer or by using a Cheque.
-If the deposits are held in an insurance-based scheme, then it will be repaid to you by your landlord either by Cheque or in cash.
-An important point to note here is that any interest in the deposits invested in any insurance-based scheme will not be passed to the tenant.
+The tenants will also receive specific interest if the deposit was secured in any custodial schemes.
+The tenant can get their deposit from the custodial scheme via electronic transfer or Cheque.
+If the deposits are held in an insurance-based scheme, then they will be repaid to you by your landlord either by Cheque or in cash.
+An important point to note here is that interest in the deposits invested in any insurance-based scheme will not be passed to the tenant.